Shruichan/GarminPenguinExpress/README.md

 - Get art for the favicon
 - Figure out what might be needed for maps support
 - Start towards feature parity with GarminExpress
+- Bluetooth passthrough of some kind for watches with broken bluetooth chips
+- Activitiy/workout creation and upload to watch